rmflight/affyMM/jc_presentation/rmflight_biomedCom_2012.md

 ## TM Signal

-- compare signal of exon matching MM with other probes in that exon
+- Compare signal of exon matching MM with other probes in that exon
-- matches much better than with the other MM probes
+- Matches much better than with the other MM probes
-- call these "true match" probes, because they are based on alignment
+- Call these "true match" probes, because they are based on alignment
-- is this a general phenomenom?
+- Is this a general phenomenom?

 <img src="figure/tmIntensity.svg" width="400"   alt="True Match Intensity Comparison" title="True Match Intensity Comparison" />